MGMT 1988 Study Abroad Resident Credit (0-18 Credits)

 Nongovernmental Organizations (NGOs), with increasing credibility and authority, have a measurable impact on the intersection of business, government and society.
 NGOs are defined broadly as nonstate, nonfirm actors.
 NGOs may include environmental and consumer groups, business associations, labor unions, human rights organizations, church and religious groups, academic institutions, think tanks, trade and industry associations, and grassroots not-for-profit organizations.
 NGOs have emerged as important stakeholders in discussions over the terms and conditions under which business, government, multilateral institutions and local communities manage the process of globalization, one of the most complex issues facing public policy makers, corporate executives, and broader society.
 These NGOs conduct business by undertaking research, organizing boycotts, and often publicizing the shortcomings of multinational corporations in terms of social, ethical, and environmental responsibility.
 Yet these impressions are only the most public, and often the most negative images of NGO activism.
 This course examines the intersections of NGOs, MNEs and respective business practices with a goal of developing informed perspectives.
-Prerequisites: Degree checkpoint 2 and MGMT 2100.
+Prerequisites: MGMT 2100 and admission to Daniels.

 MGMT 3980 Internship in Management (1-6 Credits)

 Practical experience (field study); requires written report.
 Prerequisites: MGMT 2100 and instructor's permission.

 MGMT 3988 Study Abroad Resident Credit (0-18 Credits)